-Appetizers come directly form the ancient Romans.
+Appetizers come directly from the ancient Romans.
 In order to “open the stomach” and prepare it for the meal.
 In other words, appetizers are generally salty, so that you become even more hungry and eat more.

 Charcuterie, salads, finger food.
 But also small versions of traditional dishes can be listed at the beginning of a menu.
 The waiter/restaurant owner may suggest: “antipasti misti per tutti”?
-That means mixed appetizers for everybody, in order words you will receive a bit of something to share.
+That means mixed appetizers for everybody, in other words you will receive a bit of something to share.

 Secondo means Second Course.
-Many restaurants divide it in two sections: secondi di carne, dishes with meat, and secondi di pesce, dishes with fish.
+Many restaurants divide it into two sections: secondi di carne, dishes with meat, and secondi di pesce, dishes with fish.
 But now you can also find a section for vegetarians.

 So, here you will find preparations with meat and fish, which sometimes come with a contorno.

-Contorno means Side Dish and it includes vegetables, tomatoes and potatoes.
-So here you will have: roasted potatoes, chips, grilled vegetables and green salad.
+Contorno means Side Dish and it includes vegetables, tomatoes, and potatoes.
+So here you will have roasted potatoes, chips, grilled vegetables, and green salad.
 Some second courses can already come with vegetables on a side, sometimes side dishes are listed in their own section called “Contorni”.